 The threats from the government were much harder, and they came from very high up.
 We had someone on the inside helping us, who would tell us, “They’ve found out the area where you are hiding,” so we would grab whatever we could and run again.
 We lived like nomads for two years.

 Which cases angered the government the most?

-Casino Royale – because they couldn’t carry on hiding the real number of deaths.
-The official figure says 50-something but we got word that there had been 100, people that never showed up, bodies that were never presented.
+Casino Royale—because they couldn’t carry on hiding the real number of deaths.
+The official figure says 50-something, but we got word that there had been 100 people who never showed up, bodies that were never presented.